JFCU logo

 • Demonstrated Academic Ability

 Transcripts, including GPA (cumulative on a 4.0 scale).
-First-year students should include high school records, with continuing students including official cumulative transcripts from an accredited college or university.
+First-year students should include high school records, with continuing students including cumulative transcripts from an accredited college or university.

 • Demonstrated Writing Ability